tjingboem/CS7_Manual/doc/docs/invoke-environment-variables.md

 # Environment variables

- The following environment variables can be used by Csound:
+ The following environment variables ARE AVAILABLE:

 - SFDIR: Default directory for sound files.
 Used if no full path is given for sound files.
 - SSDIR: Default directory for input (source) audio and MIDI files.
 Used if no full path is given for sound files.
 May be used in conjunction with SFDIR to set separate input and output directories.
 Please note that MIDI files as well as audio files are also sought inside SSDIR.